wp-plugins/my-record-collection/readme.txt

-﻿=== My Record Collection ===
+=== My Record Collection ===
 Contributors: volmar
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JYQDTFTHS458E
 Tags: music, records, collection, discogs.com, record collection Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 0.9.2
+Stable tag: 1.0.0

 My Record Collection (MRC) is a plugin for WordPress that lets you display your recordcollection on Discogs.com in your blog.

 == Description ==

 My Record Collection (MRC) is a plugin for WordPress that lets you display your recordcollection on Discogs.com in your blog.
-To use it you simply export your collection on Discogs to a XML-file and imports it in the MRC plugin.

 == Installation ==